case

 About Life Arch Co., Ltd.

-♦ A small but highly skilled construction firm that handles everything from design to construction
+♦︎A small but highly skilled construction firm that handles everything from design to construction

-By integrating design and on-site management, the company’s president personally oversees construction sites to ensure the delivery of high-quality living spaces.
+Operating under a system that integrates design and on-site management, the company’s president personally oversees construction sites to ensure the delivery of high-quality living spaces.

 Challenges Before Implementing Scanat

-Due to recent changes in building permit regulations—including stricter foundation design requirements resulting from the scaling back of the Special Provision No. 4 and tighter regulations imposed by local governments—accurately measuring elevation differences on a site and incorporating them into drawings has become more essential than ever.
+Due to recent changes in building permit regulations (such as stricter foundation design requirements resulting from the scaling back of the “Special Provision No. 4” and tighter regulations imposed by local governments), the task of measuring elevation differences on a site more accurately and incorporating them into drawings has become more essential than ever.

-In one renovation project, while we had previously used photography and 360° cameras, we faced challenges such as "difficulty understanding the layout of the rooms" and "time-consuming searches for necessary information later on," as described at
+In one renovation project, while we had previously used photography and 360° cameras,

-.
+we faced challenges such as “it being difficult to understand the layout of the rooms” and “it taking time to find necessary information later on.”
 As a result, we had to visit the same site two or three times or more to check for any oversights, leading to inefficient workflows.

 How We Discovered Scanat and Why We Chose It